rbtylee/zarfy/README.md

 # zarfy - a GUI front end for RandR >=1.2
 [![Build Status](https://travis-ci.com/rbtylee/zarfy.svg?branch=master)](https://travis-ci.com/rbtylee/zarfy)

 This repository is a fork from Jim Allingham's [original](https://sourceforge.net/projects/zarfy/).
+Zarfy is Software Libre released under version 3 of the GPL.

 The initial commit is based from version 0.1.0.
 Minor changes have been made since it would no longer build (ubuntu 18.04).
 Compiler warnings and run time errors were fixed.